|1||Zalyotin||Sergei Viktorovich||Commander||Soyuz TM-30||04.04.2000||05:01:28.923 UTC||Soyuz TM-30||16.06.2000||00:43:22 UTC||72d 19h 41m 53s||1145|

 Progress M1-2 was launched at 20:08:02 UTC on April 25, 2000.

 The new freighter Progress M1-2 docked with the space station on April 27, 2000.
 Approach and docking were executed with the help of the system Kurs.
 All went flawlessly and smoothly.
 The freighter docked at the aft docking port (Kvant2 +X axis) at 21:28:48 UTC.

-The equalisation of the pressures between the station and the freighter lasted long this time.
+The equalization of the pressures between the station and the freighter lasted long this time.
 Aleksandr Kaleri said that the cargo bay of the Progress M1-2 was only half full.
 The air-seal was in good order, but there had been some variations in the air pressure, which in his opinion were caused by the differences in temperature.
-In 30 minutes the pressure decreased by 4 MM mercury, and then the decrease stopped.
+In 30 minutes, the pressure decreased by 4 MM mercury, and then the decrease stopped.
 At last the pressure inside the station was 687 MM.
 The crew still had to install the clamps between the Progress M1-2 and the Kvant1 docking port.
 These clamps make it impossible for the freighter to wander away.

-Last update on November 20, 2013.
+Last update on April 29, 2020.